dariosalvi78/pIoT-FW/README.md

 * `JSONtoDouble(char* line, char* dataName)` searches for a certain name and converts the value to a double
 * `JSONtoBoolean(char* line, char* dataName)` searches for a certain name and converts the value to a boolean

-see the examples folders for example sketches.
+see the [examples folder](https://github.com/dariosalvi78/pIoT-FW/tree/master/examples) for example sketches.